quixio/quix-docs/docs/platform/what-is-quix.md

 ## Reducing complexity

-Quix is also designed to remove as much complexity as possible from the process of creating, deploying, and monitoring your stream processing applications.
+Quix is also designed to remove as much complexity as possible from the process of creating, deploying, and monitoring your event streaming applications.

 Quix leverages industry-standard technologies, such as Kafka to provide the core functionality for streaming data, Kubernetes for scaling your deployments, InfluxDB and MongoDB for data persistence, Git for revision control, and Python as the main language for programming your solutions.